 Whether you are new to cleansing or have many cleanses under your belt, taking some time to reset your body and clear out any old toxins will allow you to step into the new season feeling fresh, vibrant, and energized.

 Commit to Your Daily Routine

-As much as I’ve always loved autumn, even before Ayurveda came into my life, I’ve also been aware of the feelings of anxiety and ungroundedness that the season brings.
-As the weather cools and the wind begins to blow more, I can become unmoored very quickly.
+I say this from experience!
+As much as I’ve always loved autumn, even before Ayurveda came into my life, I’ve also been aware of the feelings of anxiousness and restlessness that the season brings.
+As the weather cools and the wind begins to blow, I can become unmoored very quickly.

 And as much as the word “routine” makes me cringe, it’s been the absolute best remedy for keeping me balanced, healthy, and happy, especially during this time of the year.

 Waking, sleeping, and eating at regular times (as much as possible!) and balancing pitta before vata season is underway can help make for a smooth and healthy transition into fall.
 When we’re not fighting off imbalance, we’re free to fully enjoy the beautiful and colorful season of autumn.
 Cozy sweaters and endless mugs of tea, here we come!